Jump to project examples.

-- variable selection methods for gene/biomarker discovery in the presence of a large number of SNPs or proteins and in studying gene-environment (space) interactions;
+- regularized estimating equation-based variable selection methods for gene/biomarker discovery in the presence of a large number of SNPs or proteins and in studying gene-environment (space) interactions;

-- a suite of tools using contemporary methods in signal processing based on local Fourier analysis to effectively preprocess biological data;
+- a suite of tools using contemporary methods in high-dimensional data; (unclear if matches any project below)

-- supervised clustering methods for array CGH (aCGH) data to identify aCGH profiles related to disease outcomes;
+- supervised clustering methods for array CGH (aCGH) data to identify aCGH profiles related to survival;

-- efficient user-friendly statistical software that implement these methods with the goal of disseminating them freely to health science researchers.
+- efficient user-friendly statistical software that implement these methods with the goal fo disseminating them freely to health science researchers.